Gauravbtc/poi-service-demo/README.md

 The application contains various gems like geocoder for creating  Point of interest and using google map direction API for generating map routes.
 Used Rspec gem for testing this application.

+## APPROACH
+I used the Agile software development methodology for developing this web application.

+#### 1. Discovery & Planning

+  I understand the detailed requirements of this application.
+Identifies third-party API service like google direction API which is used to create routes.
+Geocoder gem for creating Point of Interest of users.
+Device gem for User Registration, Login.
+Rspec gem for test cases and differentiate application into smaller modules like

+  **User Module**: Registration, Login, Logout

+  **Point Of Interest Module**: Create, Update, Delete User's Point of Interest

+  **Routes**: Create Routes between the point of Interest

+#### 2. Design
+ Database Design for this application.

+**User Module**: Create User table identifies it's fields and  validations

+**Point Of Interest**: Create Location table which stores users location address, location latitude and longitude information.
+Design code structure of this application

+#### 3. Development
+**User Module**: Used device gem for users Registration, and Login features.
+Once the user login with the application unique auth_token is generated for the user and this token is required for the subsequent request.
+For auth_token creation (JWT) gem.

+**Location Module**:
+ Used Geocoder gem for Point of Interest CRUD Operations.
+ Locations address, latitude, longitude information are store in Database

+**Routes Module**: Used Google direction API for routes creations.
+  User can select their point of Interest locations and call Routes creation API in response will give details information of routes.
+  Develop Route API service which is used for executing Google Direction API calls based for executing HTTP request call I used Rest Client gem

+#### 4. Testing
+  Using Rspec for test case generations.

+**Model Test**:
+      it Tests application models validation and methods current system has two models User and Location

+**Controller Test**: it tests application Controllers logic with all possible actions. the current system has a Location Controller test.

 ## Release Note
 #### Version 1
   i) Use Rails Internationalization